Jeezy Gives Fans An Update On Fiancé Jeannie Mai’s Health Following Surgery [Video]

 “So we actually went to another doctor,” he continued.
 “The doctor immediately looked at her and told her, ‘You’re done with Dancing with the Stars, you’re done.
 This is life-threatening and if you don’t get it fixed right now, you could possibly lose your life.’”

+Last week, Jeezy announced the release date for his highly anticipated album Recession 2, the follow-up to the Snowman’s 2008 classic album titled Recession.
+The new release is set to drop November 20th, just one day after his upcoming VERZUZ battle against fellow Southern rapper T.I.

-Check out a clip from Jeezy’s interview down below:
+Check out a clip from Jeezy’s interview on The Real down below:

 Comments